DamoM73/turtle_vid_tute/lesson_2.md

 ### Use for Turtle

-Code blocks can be made up of any code, including Turtle code.
+Code blocks can contain any code, including Turtle code.
 So let try it.

 Create a new file called **lesson_2_pt_2b.py** and type in the code below.